thesabinelim/comp1531-slackr/README.md

 * 26/09/2019: More detail provided for what the "plan" should entail
 * 26/09/2019: Instances of InputError changed to ValueError
 * 27/09/2019: Reflection markdown file changed to be half to 1 page in size (reducing the burden).
 Clarified where it fits into the teamwork mark.
+* 27/09/2019: Emphasis placed that [this](https://youtu.be/0_jaxpOSoj4) video is the main source you should be deriving user requirements from.
+* 27/09/2019: channel_leave had an irrelevant requirement in it that has been removed now ("Email entered does not belong to a user")
 ## Background

 An overview of this background and this project can be found in a short video found [HERE](https://youtu.be/Mzg3UGv3TSw).